 - Paintless Dent Repairs covers minor but very common door dings, and the consumers can easily see its value.
 A car’s worth depends highly on its exterior, so covering the dings provide considerable benefits to the customers.

-Offer custom products as per the customer’s unique needs.
+2. Offer custom finance and insurance products as per the customer’s unique needs:

 On the other hand, the following overlooked practices could drastically hurt the finance and insurance department and ultimately impact your dealership’s profitability.

-Demotivated personnel: Having various products to offer to customers is advantageous when your team possesses high motivation to grow PVR.
+Having various products to offer to customers is advantageous when your team possesses high motivation to grow PVR.
 Dispirited personnel who are not keen or well trained to sell a broader offering of custom products can be a significant risk to your finance department’s profitability.
-Providing comprehensive sales and finance training helps achieve the highest levels of success in the automotive industry.
+Furthermore, providing comprehensive sales and finance training helps achieve the highest levels of success in the automotive industry.

 Reevaluate the practices of your F&I department to determine if it is helping or hurting your dealership.
 Our decades of automotive industry experience can help you make incremental improvements across all areas of your F&I operations.
 Contact us today to get tailored solutions for your dealership.